40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Applications beyond fundamental domain

 \section{Applications beyond fundamental domain}

 We have found that the 40 bilinear relations hold for partition functions at $N=0$ in section \ref{bilinear} and continue to be correct for higher ranks in section \ref{higher}.
 Here we would like to point out that the 40 bilinear relations are not only beautiful but also useful.
 Although we have mainly provided partition functions at $N=0$ so far and seen that they are non-vanishing within the fundamental domain of the rhombic dodecahedron (figure \ref{fd}), partition functions of higher ranks can have non-trivial regimes of non-vanishing values.
 We have computed partition functions at $N=1$ within the original fundamental domain in section \ref{higher}.
 Using the bilinear relations proposed in section \ref{higher} at general points of $(L_1,L_2,L)$, we can compute partition functions outside of the original fundamental domain and study how the fundamental domain extends for partition functions at $N=1$.
 Typically, the fundamental domain for $N=1$ (and higher $N$) is larger than that for $N=0$.
 We shall explain this computation for the case of $k=1$ by also specifying partition functions at $N=1$ outside of the original fundamental domain.
 As discussed later in section \ref{sec_dualitycascade}, the results show a picture consistent with the Painlev\'e equations and the duality cascades.
+Note also that the 40 bilinear relations are in general overdetermining.
+They provide not just unknown partition functions, but also non-trivial checks of the consistency.